6. The Making of a Scientist, 10th-Eng

 11. From where did Ebright graduate?

-14. Which book did Ebright’s mother give him to?
+14. Which science book did Ebright’s mother give him to which became the turning point in his life?

-1. What are the qualities that go into the making of a scientist?
+1. What are the essential qualities that the author believes go into the making of a true scientist?

-2. How did a book become a turning point in Richard Ebright's life?
+2. How did a single children’s book become a turning point in Richard Ebright's life?

 Ans.
-Richard Ebright's mother helped him by encouraging his interest in learning.
-She took him on trips, bought him telescopes, microscopes, cameras, mounting materials and other equipments, and helped him in many other ways.
+Ebright's mother was his constant companion and teacher.
+She helped him by encouraging his interest in learning.
+She took him on trips, bought him telescopes, microscopes, cameras, mounting materials and other equipment, and helped him in many other ways.
 If he did not have anything to do, she found things for him to learn.

 4. What lesson does Ebright learn when he does not win anything at a science fair?

-5. Why did Ebright soon loose interest in tagging butterflies?
+5. Why did Ebright soon lose interest in tagging butterflies?

 Ans.
-Ebright used to tag butterflies wings and let them go.
+Ebright used to tag butterflies' wings and let them go.
 In fact, the basement of his house was home to thousands of monarch butterflies.
 He started losing interest in it because it was a tedious job and there wasn't much feedback.
+Out of all the thousands of butterflies he carefully tagged, only two were ever caught and returned, and they were found only seventy-five miles away.

 Ans.
-Richard Ebright was the only child of his parents and he had no friends.
-So he started to collect the things as butterflies, coins, rocks and fossils.
+Richard Ebright was the only child of his parents and he had no friends to play with him.
+So he started to collect things such as butterflies, coins, rocks and fossils.
 He used to enjoy sky-gazing.
-His mother encouraged him in his hobbies and used to buy all the necessary things for him as telescope, camera, etc.
+His mother encouraged him in his hobbies and used to buy all the necessary things for him such as a telescope, camera, etc.

 Long-Answer